 The abbreviation LGTB comes from the English language and stands for lesbian, gay, transgender, bisexual.
 It is used as a collective term to describe different forms of gender identity and, or sexual orientation.
 Because not all forms of gender identity and sexual orientation can be represented, the letter combination is supplemented with a plus.
 Friends, interested parties and supporters who are in solidarity with LGTB+ are of course also welcome to join the group.
 This is made clear by the addition of "& friends".

 Since 2018, students have been able to exchange views on the topic of sexual orientation in an LGTB group at Ansbach University of Applied Sciences.
 The aim is to provide a discrimination-free environment, opportunities for exchange and equality.
 Please just come along to the next meeting.

 "We actively stand up against discrimination and exclusion.
 Racism and homophobia have no place on our campus!"

-Here is the programme for the summer semester 2022
+Here is the programme for the winter semester 2022/23:

-The meeting point for events within the university is the Room of Encounter/ Silence in Building 51.
+The meeting place for events within the university is usually the Room of Encounter/ Silence in Building 51.

-For better planning of the individual dates, registration is required with the Office for Family, Equal Opportunities and Diversity at: firstname.lastname@example.org three days before the respective date.
+For better planning of the individual dates, registration in the group or at the Office for Family, Equal Opportunities and Diversity is required three days before the respective date.

 Under the following links you will find various contact points for exchange in the queer community